 When the tone of your office is professional and respectful, employees are much more likely to keep crude jokes to themselves.
-Companies can also use online survey tools to conduct an employee feedback survey on a regular basis to obtain crucial feedback that concern your work environment, employees, and bottom line.
+Companies can also use online survey software to conduct an employee feedback survey on a regular basis to obtain crucial feedback that concern your work environment, employees, and bottom line.

 2. Hire the right and smart candidates

 Hiring and selecting employees is not an easy task.
 It takes skill and an understanding of the process and how to do it well.
 There are 3 essential elements to make sure that hiring is done effectively.
 Together, you will have a winning combination and essentially, you will be hiring a star performer.
 Here’s a look at the 3 key elements:

 It’s important that you hire candidates with the right skills, knowledge, and experience for the job.
 And that’s what the resume is going to tell you.
 Of course, you are going to verify that through background checks, references, and an interview.
 The skill fit is really looking at the history of the person, their past, and determining whether they have the skills fit for the job.